 The connection density requirement according to [2] is 500 Devices/km2 and 99th percentile delay requirement is less than 10s.
-We see that both the requirements are met for the case of mMTC eMTC over NTN.
+We see that for FRF =3, the connection density and delay requirements are met for all cases i.e., different system bandwidths and different inter-packed arrival time.
+For FRF = 1, the delay and connection density requirements are met for all configurations except for configuration with system bandwidth = 180 KHz and inter-packet arrival time of 1 message/2 hours/ device.

 Proposal 2: Capture the evaluation assumptions in Table 3 and evaluation results in Table 4 in TR 37.911.